 Our thinking can both create and solve all the problems we face in our life.
 The phobia may develop subconsciously due to our negative thinking patterns.

 Symptoms of Automatonophobia

 People who have automatonophobia can have a wide range of mental and physical symptoms.
 Although, the symptoms may vary depending on the severity and underlying cause of the phobia.
-However, one definitive symptom is excessive panic attacks and irrational fear from human-like figures.
+However, one definitive symptom is excessive panic attacks and irrational fear of human-like figures.
 Mental health experts evaluate the symptoms to determine the exact nature of phobia and suggest ways to manage and treat it accordingly:

 - Frequent and unreasonable fear from human-like figures.